NixOS/rfcs/rfcs/0145-doc-strings.md

 - [noogle](https://noogle.dev) - Nix API search engine.
 It allows you to search functions and other expressions.
 - [nix-doc](https://github.com/lf-/nix-doc) - A Nix developer tool leveraging the rnix Nix parser for intelligent documentation search and tags generation
-- [manix](https://github.com/mlvzk/manix) - A fast CLI documentation searcher for Nix.
+- [manix](https://github.com/mlvzk/manix) - A fast CLI documentation searcher for nix.

 ## Proposed Improvement - Doc-blocks

-In general I thought we do need two kinds of doc-strings:
+In general, I thought we do need two kinds of doc-strings:

 > The format is not final yet.
-Discussion may still ongoing.
+Discussion may still be ongoing.

 #### A doc-string referencing the subsequent expression